sipart/spring_lab/GCP setup and more.md

 * Tony Es similar but basic blog [post](https://showipintbri.blogspot.com/2018/08/eve-ng-in-cloud.html) which points to his comprehensive video on [YouTube](https://www.youtube.com/watch?v=HDHsMgCs0XU)

 * And also watch this alternative [Azure](https://youtu.be/hdUSNWMHbUU) setup by thelantamer - see my setup guide [here](https://github.com/sipart/spring_lab/blob/master/azure/AZURE%20EVE-NG%20setup.md) for EVE-NG in Azure.
-I would not advise using Azure as the EVE-NG kernel is always overwritten by the MS Azure Linux kernel - trying to swap this out with the EVE-NG kernal will result in an unsable VM/EVE-NG!
+I would not advise using Azure as the EVE-NG kernel is always overwritten by the MS Azure Linux kernel - trying to swap this out with the EVE-NG kernel will result in an unsable VM/EVE-NG!

+* And primarily the EVE-NG developers!

 ### Once EVE-NG install has been completed and verified then move on to the bonus notes and steps below